LaxmanKari/Twitter-clone/Readme.md

 Interested in contributing to this project ??

 Commands:
-build - npm install
+1. build - npm install;
-run - npm start
+2. run - npm start